 - Use by an uninsured friend: If a friend of yours who does not own car insurance uses your car without your permission, then you should expect that your car insurance would cover any damages that incur.

-If you let a driver who is excluded on your insurance policy drive your vehicle and they cause an accident, then you will more than likely be held liable for the damages.
+If you let a driver who is excluded from your insurance policy drive your vehicle and they cause an accident, then you will more than likely be held liable for the damages.

 Also, if you let someone who is intoxicated or in any way impaired drive your car, or if you allow an unlicensed driver to drive your car, then you can also be held liable for any damages that ensue.

-It’s also important to make the proper decision about who you will allow to drive your vehicle under your insurance policy, because if you have any inclination that you want to exclude a person under your policy and they may in fact take your car without your permission then you could find yourself in a liable situation.
+It's also important to make the proper decision about who you will allow driving your vehicle under your insurance policy, because if you have any inclination that you want to exclude a person under your policy and they may, in fact, take your car without your permission then you could find yourself in a liable situation.